kushals256/multithreadedwebserver/README.md

 ### Requirements

 * Python 3.7+
-* No external libraries required (uses only Python standard library)
+* No external libraries are needed, as the project relies solely on Python’s standard library.

 ### Steps to Run